 In autoimmune hepatitis, especially in young women, manifestations may involve virtually any body system and can include acne, amenorrhea, arthralgia, ulcerative colitis, pulmonary fibrosis, thyroiditis, nephritis, and hemolytic anemia.

-(See also the American Association for the Study of Liver Disease’s practice guideline Hepatitis C Guidance 2019 Update: AASLD-IDSA (Infectious Diseases Society of America) recommendations for testing, managing, and treating hepatitis C virus infection and the U.S. Preventive Services Task Force’s clinical guideline Hepatitis C Virus Infection in Adolescents and Adults: Screening.)
+(See also the practice guideline Hepatitis C Guidance 2023 Update: American Association for the Study of Liver Diseases–Infectious Diseases Society of America Recommendations for Testing, Managing, and Treating Hepatitis C Virus Infection and the U.S. Preventive Services Task Force’s clinical guideline Hepatitis C Virus Infection in Adolescents and Adults: Screening.)

 Chronic hepatitis is suspected in patients with any of the following:

-In addition, to identify asymptomatic patients, the CDC recommends testing of all adults ≥ 18 years at least once.
+In addition, to identify asymptomatic patients, the U.S. Preventive Services Task Force (USPSTF) recommends testing of all adults 18 years at least once for hepatitis C. (See the final recommendation statement, Hepatitis C Virus Infection in Adolescents and Adults: Screening.)

 Liver tests